 spec section, the following items are of interest:

-dashboardConfig: the different toggles will allow you to activate/deactivate certain features.
-For example you may want to hide Model Serving for your users, or prevent them to import custom images.
+dashboardConfig: The different toggles will allow you to activate/deactivate certain features.
+For example, you may want to hide Model Serving for your users or prevent them from importing custom images.

-notebookSizes: that is where you can fully customize the sizes of the notebooks.
-You can of course modify the resources, but also add or remove sizes to the default configuration.
+notebookSizes: This is where you can fully customize the sizes of the notebooks.
+You can modify the resources and add or remove sizes from the default configuration as needed.

-modelServerSizes: that is the same concept as the previous setting, but for model servers.
+modelServerSizes: This setting operates on the same concept as the previous setting but for model servers.

 Adding a custom application

-Let's say you have installed another application in your cluster and you want to make it available through the dashboard.
+Let's say you have installed another application in your cluster and want to make it available through the dashboard.
 That's easy!
-A tile is in fact represented by a custom resource (CR) of type
+A tile is, in fact, represented by a custom resource (CR) of type

-- The file mlflow-tile.yaml gives you an example on how to create the tile.
+- The file mlflow-tile.yaml provides you with an example of how to create the tile.

 - Edit this file to set the